Episode 8: The Evolution of Enablement Maturity

 SS: I’m extremely excited to have you here Haley.
 We’ve worked together for several years now and throughout your years in the enablement space, I would love for you to share with us the evolution you’ve seen in enablement and how you’ve seen the space mature over the years.

 SS: I love that perspective on the evolution of the enablement market.
-Now, from your perspective, what is enablement maturity and what does that mean for enablement success within an organization?
+Now, from your perspective, what is enablement maturity and what does that mean for enablement success within an organisation?

 Honestly, if I think back to 2014 that probably wasn’t possible because we didn’t have the data at our fingertips or the knowledge in which to know how to use it like we do today.
 I think that those three things, getting more granular and targeted, aligning to specific business objectives, and becoming more analytical and data-informed in your enablement strategy make the difference between a successful enablement team that has a high ROI and impact on the business. versus one that is still in its early days and focused on laying the foundation.